One Galaxy Sample to Rule Them All: Halo Occupation Distribution Modeling of DES Year 3 Source Galaxies: Constructing mocks of DES galaxy imaging

 with star-forming galaxies making up the remaining population.
 These cuts were originally defined by \citet{Williams_et_al_2009} to maximize the difference in specific star formation rates between the two populations and have since been adjusted by \citet{Muzzin_et_al_2013} to account for the difference in UltraVISTA rest-frame color distributions.

-To match COSMOS/UltraVISTA photometry to a redshift snapshot of {\sc{UniverseMachine}} galaxies we use the following procedure: \begin{enumerate} \item Select COSMOS/UltraVISTA galaxies in the range $z_\mathrm{UM} - 0.05 < z_\mathrm{phot} < z_\mathrm{UM} + 0.05$, where $z_\mathrm{UM}$ is the redshift of the relevant {\sc{UniverseMachine}} catalog and $z_\mathrm{phot}$ is the photometrically estimated redshift for each COSMOS/UltraVISTA galaxy. \item Separate mock and data galaxies into quiescent and star-forming populations as described above.
+To match COSMOS/UltraVISTA photometry to a redshift snapshot of {\sc{UniverseMachine}} galaxies we use the following procedure: \begin{enumerate} \item Select COSMOS/UltraVISTA galaxies in the range $z_\mathrm{UM} - 0.05 < z_\mathrm{phot} < z_\mathrm{UM} + 0.05$, where $z_\mathrm{UM}$ is the redshift of the relevant {\sc{UniverseMachine}} catalog and $z_\mathrm{phot}$ is the photometrically estimated redshift for each COSMOS/UltraVISTA galaxy.
+This binning is coarse relative to the photometric redshift uncertainty of our COSMOS/UltraVISTA galaxies.
+This should mitigate the impact of photometric redshift uncertainties, and as we will see in later sections the resulting HODs do not evolve significantly within a redshift interval comparable to the photometric redshift uncertainty. \item Separate mock and data galaxies into quiescent and star-forming populations as described above.
 In the case of {\sc{UniverseMachine}} this is done directly with the $\mathrm{sSFR}$.
-In the case of COSMOS/UltraVISTA galaxies this separation is determined in rest-frame color-color space. \item Finally for each {\sc{UniverseMachine}} galaxy we assign the photometry (i.e. $i$-, $r$-, $z$-band magnitudes) of the COSMOS/UltraVISTA galaxies that is closest in stellar mass and of the same population (quiescent/star-forming). \end{enumerate}
+In the case of COSMOS/UltraVISTA galaxies this separation is determined in rest-frame color-color space. \item Finally for each {\sc{UniverseMachine}} galaxy we assign the photometry (i.e. $i$-, $r$-, $z$-band magnitudes) of the COSMOS/UltraVISTA galaxy that is closest in stellar mass and of the same population (quiescent/star-forming). \end{enumerate}

 We also assign sizes using the size-stellar mass relations of \citet{Mowla_et_al_2019a}\footnote{See also \citet{vdWel_et_al_2014, Mowla_et_al_2019b}} for galaxies $z < 3$ calibrated from COSMOS-DASH and 3D-HST/CANDELS data. \citet{Mowla_et_al_2019a} provide separate redshift-dependent relations for star-forming and quiescent galaxies of the form